Online · School of Business · Accounting, Economics, and Finance

 Upon successful completion of this course, the student will be able to:

-The resource below is provided in the course at no cost to the student.
-However, if the student prefers a physical copy of the resource, he or she may purchase it through the Liberty University Online bookstore, MBS Direct.
-The purchase of physical copies is optional.
+Gelinas, U. J., Dull, R. B., Wheeler, P. R., & Hill, M. C. (2018).
+Accounting information systems (11th ed.)
+Boston, MA: Cengage Learning.
+(This required resource has been provided in this course as an e-book).
+However, if the student prefers a physical copy of the book he or she may purchase it through the Liberty University Online bookstore, MBS Direct.
+The purchase of the physical copy of the textbook is optional.

-Disclaimer: The above resource provide information consistent with the latest research regarding the subject area.
-Liberty University does not necessarily endorse specific personal, religious, philosophical, or political positions found in this resource.
+Disclaimer: The above resources provide information consistent with the latest research regarding the subject area.
+Liberty University does not necessarily endorse specific personal, religious, philosophical, or political positions found in these resources.

 Additional Materials for Learning